terryqu1/axiom-strength/README.md

         └──────────► new observations
 ```

-The research poster describes this overall architecture as Bayesian state estimation, Gaussian-process dynamics, and Cross-Entropy Method Model Predictive Control.
+The overall architecture can be described as Bayesian state estimation, Gaussian-process dynamics, and Cross-Entropy Method Model Predictive Control.

 ### Current Implementation